“My parents were separated before I was born. I never met my dad. He died when I was 18.”

 I am not my thoughts.
 No one is a victim, and it’s nobody’s fault.
 I choose to live in harmony.

-Thank you, Dad, for the role you played in my being alive.
-May you now experience the peace that I suspect you never had while you were alive.
+Thank you, Dad, for your role in my being alive.
+May you now experience the peace I suspect you never had while alive.

 I love you, Dad, and I forgive you.